mouayed-keziz/mouayed-keziz/README.md

 - Mobile App Development (java, kotlin, react-native-expo, flutter, firebase)
 - Automation (python)

-## 🔭 Activity:

-- I’m currently working on my portfolio, check out [this repository](https://github.com/mouayedKeziz01/ElMOU-CHAT) and the mortfolio project in the projects section.

-## 📞 Contact me:

-this is my email : m_keziz@estin.dz - mouayed0001@gmail.com
-this is my linkedin : https://dz.linkedin.com/in/mouayed-keziz-bb2862232
-this is my facebook : https://www.facebook.com/keziz.mouayed
-this is my instagram : https://www.instagram.com/m.o.u.a.y.e.d/

 <!--
 **mouayedKeziz01/mouayedKeziz01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.